 - Mold Spores.
 Keep your home dry and properly ventilated.
 Remove any indoor plants that may cause mold spores.

 - Insect Stings/Bites.
-Cover exposed part of your body when outdoors and use insect repellent where the need arises.
+Cover exposed parts of your body when outdoors and use insect repellent where the need arises.

 - Pet Dander: keep pets outside or limit them to a particular part of the house.
 Also, groom and wash your pets often.